Last updated

 Reverse Mentoring in the Workplace

 As well as being a core category, reverse mentoring thrives in workplace settings - especially around diversity, equality, and inclusion.
-It helps leaders stay connected to evolving cultural and technological changes.
+Using reverse mentoring in the workplace helps leaders stay connected to evolving cultural and technological changes.

 Universities & Education